amineElabbadi/facecongnition/README.md

-# facecongnition
-#Face Recongnition App : put URL and it find face in picture.
+Face Recongnition App : put URL and it find face in picture.

-#Front end of faceRecognitionBackend
+Front end of faceRecognitionBackend.

-#React app
-#npm start
+React app.

+npm start.